 - Observation on teaching a lab for STAT202, in which many students are using R for the first time.
 Do you remember your first steps in S+/R?
 Some students see the light quickly while others are struggling to get their heads around giving commands to a computer (without clicking on icons).

-- Tom points to an explanation of ‘What really shoots out of spiderman’s modified forelimbs, and why this causes such consternation’.
+- Tom Houslay points to an explanation of ‘What really shoots out of spiderman’s modified forelimbs, and why this causes such consternation’.

 - I have to convince College IT guys to install R-Studio in a few hundred computers.
 R-Studio is becoming better all the time, making it obscene to subject students to the naked R for Windows installation without syntax highlighting.